waitzShigoto/kc_blog/content/en/2024-08-18-compose-mutliplatform-day-12.markdown

 ---
 layout: post
-title: "Compose Multiplatform in Action: Implementing a Bottom Navigation Bar in CMP"
+title: 'Compose Multiplatform in Action: Implementing a Bottom Navigation Bar in CMP'
-date: 2024-08-18 17:26:10 +0800
+date: '2024-08-18 17:26:10 +0800'
 image: cover/compose_multiplatform_ios_cocoapods.png
-tags: [Kotlin, Compose Multiplatform, KMP]
+tags:
+  - CMP
+  - Kotlin
 permalink: /compose-multiplatform-day-12
-categories: ComposeMultiplatform
+categories: CrossPlatform
+excerpt: >-
-excerpt: "This series focuses on Compose Multiplatform in action: developing cross-platform apps from scratch using Kotlin.
-This post will specifically focus on developing cross-platform apps for Android and iOS, and in the final days, I'll discuss my research findings and insights."
+  This series focuses on Compose Multiplatform in action: developing cross-platform apps from scratch using Kotlin.
+This post will specifically focus on developing cross-platform apps for Android and iOS, and in the final days, I'll discuss my research findings and insights.
 ---

 ## Introduction